fisher/apl/symbols.md

 #### Monadic

 Used to denote a negative number.
 Not the same as regular `-` (minus) sign.
+The difference is smooth, just think about monadic '-' sign as of a function, which negates the argument, while _high_ _negative_ _sign_ appyes to immediate literal, i.e. it cannot be appied to a variable.

 ```apl
       ¯1 2 3